 Information for patients

 The latest Island Health COVID-19 and COVID vaccination information can be found here.
 If you have symptoms that might be related to COVID-19, please isolate yourself.
-Please connect with your doctor/primary care provider (or Island Health at 1-844-901-8442, or call 8-1-1) if needed.
+If needed, please connect with your doctor/primary care provider (or Island Health at 1-844-901-8442), or call 8-1-1.

 The BC COVID-19 Symptom Self-Assessment Tool by the BC Ministry of Health will help determine if you may have symptoms.
 For non-medical COVID-19 information, please call the provincial 1-888-COVID19 line.

 Flu shot information is available each season at islandhealth.ca/flu

 Doctors offer either phone or video options or arrange a safe in-person visit, depending on clinical need and patient preference.
 Please call your doctor's office to find out more, or look up your doctor's options in the Pathways Medical Care Directory if they have shared their information.
 View here how to prepare for any virtual appointments.

 Walk-in clinics and Urgent and Primary Care Centers (UPPCs) are open.
 They, too, offer virtual care options or arrange an in-person visit with a community doctor, depending on clinical need and patient preference.
 You can use the Pathways Medical Care Directory to view local care options.
 Please call the clinic first for an appointment.
 A list of walk-in clinics/UPCCs and their wait times is also available at Medimap.ca

 If you have a medical emergency, call 9-1-1 or visit your nearest emergency department.
 For medical questions, please contact HealthLink BC by dialing 8-1-1 toll-free in BC (7-1-1 for deaf and hearing-impaired people).
 Their service is available any time of the day or night, every day of the year.
 You can speak with a person who can help you connect with a health professional.